 What can we learn from top athletes when it comes to pain?
 Top athletes suffer a lot of pain.
-During training, but also their athletic excellence.
+During training, but also in their athletic excellence.
 They are always pushing their limits, but also their pain threshold.
 Discover the three lessons of top sports that you can also apply to chronic pain.

-Change of effort and relaxation
+Lesson 1: Change of effort and relaxation

 Anyone who thinks that top athletes train to the maximum every day is wrong.
 In fact, in recent years it has become increasingly clear that it is the recovery period after exercise that is important.
 After strenuous exercise, the body recovers, whereby it is precisely during the recovery period that the body becomes stronger.

 With chronic pain, the balance between exercise and relaxation is just as important as with top-class sports.
 By alternating between effort and relaxation, you prevent yourself from overstepping your limits, or putting too little strain on yourself.